Athozs/hass-additional-ca/README.md

 ### 6.1.
 Docker and Core

-If you're running Home Assistant with Docker or Core installation, you may need to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` (it won't work permanently on HAOS).
+If you're running Home Assistant with a Docker or Core installation, you may need to set the environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` (this will not work permanently on HAOS).

 This is optional, it depends on your installed integrations.

-Anyway, setting environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` __should not__ break your Home Assistant server.
+Anyway, setting the environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` __should not__ break your Home Assistant server.

 ### 6.2.
 HAOS - Home Assistant Operating System

+> [!NOTE]
- > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS (HAOS).
-As a workaround, _Additional CA_ integration adds your private CA into Certifi CA bundle if not yet present.
+> At the time of writing, there is no reliable way to permanently set an environment variable in Home Assistant OS (HAOS).
+As a workaround, the _Additional CA_ integration adds your private CA to the Certifi CA bundle if it is not already present.

 ## 7. HOW TO TEST YOUR CA WITH HTTPS

 ### 7.1.
 Test with RESTful Command action

-After adding your CA, you could create a test action/service to verify **https** connection is working.
+After adding your CA, you can create a test action/service to verify that the __https__ connection is working.

 - Here is an example of `configuration.yaml` to create an action `RESTful Command: additional_ca_test`: